EmaR97/DSBD_APL_PUB/README.md

 **Introduction:**

-The distributed cam monitoring system represents a sophisticated and robust solution designed to provide comprehensive surveillance capabilities while maintaining scalability, flexibility, and efficient data management.
-This system integrates various components to capture, process, and analyze camera feeds, allowing users to monitor and respond to events in real-time.
-Leveraging distributed architecture, messaging systems, and cloud storage, the system ensures seamless communication, reliability, and accessibility.
+The distributed cam monitoring system represents a comprehensive and robust solution designed to address the complex requirements of surveillance and event detection.
+This system is built on a foundation of distributed components, each serving a specific role in ensuring the seamless capture, processing, and notification of events in real-time.
+Leveraging technologies such as Kafka, MongoDB, and Kubernetes, the system combines scalability, efficiency, and security to create a reliable environment for users and cameras.

-**Key Components:**
-1. **Base Cam Controller:** Captures and distributes frames through Kafka, listens for commands via RabbitMQ, and standardizes messages using Proto format.

-2. **Processing Servers:** Utilize Kafka for parallelized frame processing, apply pedestrian recognition algorithms, store images in MinIO, and gather metrics for dynamic scalability.

-3. **Authentication Server:** Manages user credentials, controls access to system functionalities, and dynamically provisions credentials for RabbitMQ and Kafka.

-4. **Command Server:** Acts as an intermediary, receiving API requests from users, formatting and sending commands to cameras via MQTT and RabbitMQ.

-5. **Main Server:** Central hub for camera management, frame storage in MongoDB, and integration with Kafka for processed frame information.

-6. **Notification Subscription Service:** Telegram bot allowing users to manage notification preferences, subscribe/unsubscribe to cameras, and receive alerts.

-7. **Notification Service:** Consumes Kafka messages, retrieves user information from the Notification Subscription Service, and notifies users on Telegram about relevant events.
+At its core, the system consists of cameras deployed in various locations, capturing frames that are subsequently distributed to processing servers via Kafka.
+These servers, subscribed to a common Kafka group, collectively apply sophisticated pedestrian recognition algorithms and store processed frames in MinIO.
+The Main Server, acting as a centralized hub, manages camera information and frames, while the Authentication Server ensures secure user access.
+Telegram bots, facilitated by the Notification Subscription Service and Notification Service, provide a user-friendly interface for managing notifications and receiving real-time alerts.

+The use of technologies like GRPC, Proto format, and the integration of Kubernetes Gateway API contribute to a secure and well-structured communication framework.
+The system's architecture emphasizes data consistency through MongoDB, secure access through Gateway API, and direct, optimized access to processed frames via presigned URLs.

+---
 **Base Cam Controller:**

 The Base Cam Controller serves as the foundational module within the cam monitoring system.
 This codebase is designed to validate and demonstrate the core functionalities of the distributed system.
 It can also be extended to implement more advanced features.